32 Smart Ways To Drive More Traffic To Your Blog

 One important caveat: don’t mention influencers for the sake of it, only mention them if it will add value to your post and help your readers.

-Usually when you say cool stuff about people and highlights their expert status, they’ll share it with their audience.
+People love to share stuff that makes them look good.
+So when you say cool stuff about them in a post, chances are they’ll share it with their audience.
 Not always, but sometimes.

 How you let them know is up to you, I’ve found Twitter, Google+ and email to work well.